Check CVE Id

 A vulnerability in the Cisco FindIT Network Discovery Utility could allow an authenticated, local attacker to perform a DLL preloading attack, potentially causing a partial impact to the device availability, confidentiality, and integrity, aka Insecure Library Loading.
 The vulnerability is due to the application loading a malicious copy of a specific, nondefined DLL file instead of the DLL file it was expecting.
 An attacker could exploit this vulnerability by placing an affected DLL within the search path of the host system.
 An exploit could allow the attacker to load a malicious DLL file into the system, thus partially compromising confidentiality, integrity, and availability on the device.
 Cisco Bug IDs: CSCvf37955.

-An Uncontrolled Search Path Element issue was discovered in AutomationDirect CLICK Programming Software (Part Number C0-PGMSW) versions 2.10 and prior, C-More Programming Software (Part Number EA9-PGMSW) versions 6.30 and prior, C-More Micro (Part Number EA-PGMSW) versions 4.20.01.0 and prior, GS Drives Configuration Software (Part Number GSOFT) versions 4.0.6 and prior, and SL-SOFT SOLO Temperature Controller Configuration Software (Part Number SL-SOFT) versions 184.108.40.206 and prior.
-An uncontrolled search path element (DLL Hijacking) vulnerability has been identified.
+In AutomationDirect CLICK Programming Software (Part Number C0-PGMSW) Versions 2.10 and prior; C-More Programming Software (Part Number EA9-PGMSW) Versions 6.30 and prior; C-More Micro (Part Number EA-PGMSW) Versions 4.20.01.0 and prior; Do-more Designer Software (Part Number DM-PGMSW) Versions 2.0.3 and prior; GS Drives Configuration Software (Part Number GSOFT) Versions 4.0.6 and prior; SL-SOFT SOLO Temperature Controller Configuration Software (Part Number SL-SOFT) Versions 22.214.171.124 and prior; and DirectSOFT Programming Software Versions 6.1 and prior, an uncontrolled search path element (DLL Hijacking) vulnerability has been identified.
 To exploit this vulnerability, an attacker could rename a malicious DLL to meet the criteria of the application, and the application would not verify that the DLL is correct.
 Once loaded by the application, the DLL could run malicious code at the privilege level of the application.

 An Uncontrolled Search Path Element issue was discovered in Trihedral VTScada 11.3.03 and prior.
 The program will execute specially crafted malicious dll files placed on the target machine.